Enlarge/Reduce

 - Classes

-- Bard, Druid, Sorcerer, Wizard
+- Artificer, Bard, Druid, Sorcerer, Wizard

 For the duration, the spell enlarges or reduces a creature or an object you can see within range (see the chosen effect below).
 A targeted object must be neither worn nor carried.
 If the target is an unwilling creature, it can make a Constitution saving throw.
 On a successful save, the spell has no effect.